DanielLarsenNZ/nodejs-express-range-headers/README.md

 HTTP/1.1 206 Partial Content            # Response is ranged
 Cache-Control: public, max-age=604800   # Cache for 7 days
 Content-Encoding: gzip                  # Response is compressed
+Content-Range: bytes 0-1024/102399      # Partial response, only the first 1025 bytes are returned.
 ```

+The actual body data size will be less than 1025 bytes; strictly this is a malformed response that may cause issues with some reverse-proxies and clients.

 ### Accept ranges disabled